TomSpencerLondon/Principle12-FE/README.md

 > **Note:** You can use `npm` instead of `yarn`

 ### Documentation
-Retropolis-FE documentation is available [here](https://github.com/codurance/Retropolis-FE/wiki).
+Principle12-FE documentation is available [here](https://github.com/TomSpencerLondon/Principle12-FE/wiki).